Vaccination Against Influenza 2022-23

 While all members of the Duke community are strongly encouraged to participate in the annual flu vaccine program, annual vaccination or an approved exemption is a condition of employment for employees in Duke Health, which includes the Duke University Health System, the School of Medicine, the School of Nursing, and the Private Diagnostic Clinic.

-The 2021 deadline for policy compliance either by being vaccinated or receiving an approved exemption is 10 a.m.
+The 2022 deadline for policy compliance for Duke University Health System (DUHS) team members to be either vaccinated or receive an approved exemption is 10 a.m.
 Tuesday, Nov.
-9, 2021.
+15, 2022.